mostlybadfly/jekyllsite/_posts/2015-10-23-ajax-buttons.md

 <% end %>
 {% endhighlight %}

 In my partial there are some new things to account for.
 For one are the actions of each button.
-I knew I had to create both a `add_to_bar` and `remove_from_bar` in my Ingredients controller.
+I knew I had to create both an `add_to_bar` and `remove_from_bar` in my Ingredients controller.
 Next, I'm using the `ingredient.id` to create a unique html id attribute for use in my JavaScript.
 The `:class` is for use with Bootstrap, basically it is making a green or red button for Add or Remove.
-Finally at the end `remote: true` makes it possible for the button to be submitted via ajax.
-This information(apart fromt he bootstrap tags) can be seen in the Ingredients controller:
+Finally at the end `remote: true` makes it possible for the button to be submitted via Ajax.
+This information (apart from the bootstrap tags) can be seen in the Ingredients controller:

 {% highlight ruby %}